blakeseow-cloud/Soft-Kitty-Documentation/docs/master-inventory-engine/item-class/item-object.md

 `Project Settings → SoftKitty → SubData - Items`

-Where you can easily manage attributes with convenient editor interface.
+Where you can easily manage items with convenient editor interface.

 ---